IgorIsailovic/team-management-frontend/README.md

 Frontend app of the team management project.
 The project represents a full stack app for managing Teams, Tasks and Users of an organization.

-### Built With
+## 🛠️ Built With

-Frontened part of the project is built with React.js.
+Frontend part of the project is built with React.js.

 [![React][react.js]][react-url]